• Skip to primary navigation

 Yes, I’d like to sponsor a family!

-According to 2022 U.S. Census data, in Genesee County:
+According to 2024 data, in Pembroke township:

-• About a quarter of households have an income of under $15,000
+• 39% of households have an income under $25,000

 Community Contact

-U.S. Census Bureau American Community Survey 2019-2023
+Data Sources: Censusreporter.org, U.S. Census Bureau, American Community Survey (ACS 5-year estimates, 2024)

 Yes, I’d like to sponsor a family!